-There are 9 existing and one proposed service interchanges in the corridor between WIS 96 and County F. Service interchanges provide access between the freeway (in this case I-41) and local surface streets.
+There are eight existing and one planned service interchanges in the corridor between WIS 96 and County F. Service interchanges provide access between the freeway (in this case I-41) and local surface streets.

 The capacity, conditions and operations will be studied at each existing and proposed service interchange.
-Three primary types of service interchange will be considered at each location: a tight diamond, a diverging diamond, and a single point urban interchange.
+Four types of service interchanges are being considered as part of the project: A diamond, a diamond with roundabouts, a diverging diamond and a partial cloverleaf diamond interchange.

 Existing Service Interchanges